darul75/personal-blog/posts/2015/2015-11-19_some-bitwise-operation.md

 containsAm = ~containsAm; // -16
 containsNothinElseMatters = ~containsNothinElseMatters; // 0

-// so what happens when we use this way in a condition if (containsAm) {
+// so what happened when in a condition if (containsAm) {
   // ok
   console.log('containsAm');